 Treatment with Dental Crowns

 Dr. Morris will take dental x-rays and thoroughly examine the teeth and gums to plan dental crown treatment.
 He prepares teeth for dental crowns by etching the tooth enamel.
 Etching the enamel creates a good surface for the tooth crown so it can fit properly when completed.
-Then, Dr. Morris will take dental impressions that are sent to a dental lab, where the crowns are fabricated.
+Then, Dr. Morris will take dental impressions and send them to a dental lab, where the technicians will fabricate the crowns.

 If patients are undergoing dental implant treatment, they will receive their dental crowns after the dental implants have healed.
 Once the permanent dental crown or crowns are complete, Dr. Morris will attach them to the teeth or dental implants and make sure that they fit comfortably and properly.